-Traditional Hindu weddings blend saris of red and white, to represent fertility, purity and wealth.
+Traditional Hindu weddings blend saris of red and white, to represent fertility, purity, and wealth.
 Here, the bride’s hands and feet are also painted with henna.
 Rather than solemn affairs, Hindu weddings are full of festivities and are colorful celebrations of a union.

-Ethnic weddings are beautiful, intriguing ceremonies, each in their own way.
+Ethnic weddings are beautiful, intriguing ceremonies, each in its own way.
 Traditions, customs, rituals – all tell a story of the fascinating cultures behind them.
 As wedding photographers, we have had the opportunity to see many ethnic weddings, and have delighted in all of them.

 To all who have opened their hearts and shared their intricate, lovely cultures with us, thank you!